iluvjava/Maths/Notebook 2.0/AMATH 503/The Drunken Sailor Problem (PDE Problem).md

 Here, we will apply the Fourier Transform on solving a PDE problem, and this problem is derived in chapter 2 of the textbook.
 [[Solving PDE in Infinite Domain]]
+This is another example of solving PDEs with infinite boundary conditions.

 ---